Automattic/cheeztest/readme.txt

+== CheezTest ==

-CheezTest Class - create new Batcache-compatible server-side A/B tests
+Create new Batcache-compatible server-side A/B tests

+A joint LOL by the fine folks I Can Has Cheezburger (http://www.cheezburger.com) and Automattic (http://automattic.com)

 Main class from which all A/B tests are inherited.
 Enables fast setup of A/B tests - upon initialization, the basic order of execution is: